nextflow-io/nextflow/docs/config.md

 By using this configuration, all processes in your pipeline will be executed through the SGE cluster, with the specified settings.

-(config-process-selectors)=

 #### Process selectors

-The `withLabel` selectors allow the configuration of all processes annotated with a {ref}`process-label` directive as shown below:
+The `withLabel` selectors allow the configuration of all processes annotated with a `process-label` directive as shown below:

 ```groovy
 process {